 Topman might be an obvious choice, but for men’s clothing basics and staples you cannot go past it.
 Not everything in your wardrobe needs to be designer brands.
 This famous clothing store has everything from sweaters to shoes and even suspenders.

-More of the staple effect.
-Uniqlo is all the rage with the kids.
+More staples than your Officeworks-obsessed Aunt Maple.
+Just kidding: Uniqlo is all the rage with the kids.
 This Japanese ‘basics’ brand has everything.
 If you’re really cool and enjoy wearing their gear, you can participate in their ‘Uniqlooks’ social media website.